Crossover voting: Party raiding

 Party raiding is a tactic where members of one party attempt to sabotage another party's primary by voting for an opposing candidate they do not see as standing a chance against their party's candidate, or voting so as to prolong divided support between two or more contenders for that party's nomination (especially for president).

 A notable example of attempted party raiding was Operation Chaos in the Democratic primary in 2008, when Rush Limbaugh encouraged Republicans to vote for Hillary Clinton in an effort to weaken Barack Obama politically.
 The effort was ultimately unsuccessful.
-Another occurred in the 2012 Republican primaries, where many Democratic voters in Michigan voted for weaker GOP candidate Rick Santorum over front-runner Mitt Romney in order to disrupt his campaign.
+Another occurred in the 2012 Republican primaries, where many Democratic voters in Michigan voted for weaker GOP candidate Rick Santorum over front-runner Mitt Romney in order to disrupt Romney's campaign.
 This attempt was also unsuccessful.

 Genuine

 In some instances, crossover voting may occur when voters feel that the candidate from the opposing party is better.
 These crossover voters are referred to as "True Supporters", and are not casting their votes for purposes of insurance or sabotage.

 In some instances, crossover voting may also occur because no candidate registered with a voter's relevant party filed; therefore if they prefer not to abstain from voting, they must back a candidate from a party other than their own.
 This form of crossover voting has been referred to as "No Option".